 Rain represents something beyond our control, like the absurdities that happen in our daily lives.
 Accepting things as they are and choosing to continue to go about our business of living life in a positive mood leads to greater happiness.

 Life is still waiting to be lived despite the rain.
 “It’s just a state of mind”.

 If you would like to experience the benefits of walking in the rain join Cotswold Natural Mindfulness we walk in a mindful way in all weathers.

 …enjoy the journey!

-Ian Banyard is a Natural Mindfulness Life Guide who is passionate about exploring nature and empowering people.
-Ian combines a wealth of knowledge and experience from his personal and corporate life with intuitive and instinctive insights from his own inner journey to guide others on their own unique journeys.
+Ian Banyard is a Nature Connection Guide and author of Natural Mindfulness – your personal guide to the healing power of nature connection.
+He is passionate about exploring nature and empowering people.
+Ian combines a wealth of knowledge and experience from his personal and corporate life with intuitive and instinctive insights from his own inner journey, to guide others.

 Want to experience Natural Mindfulness for yourself?